-- Use information collected in phase 1 (described above) to create modelling scenarios.
+- Use information collected in phase 1 (described above) to create individual and “mixed” (i.e. more than one scenario) modelling scenarios.
 For example: determine the impact on our natural foreshore asset in climate change scenarios, with land use intensification, or as a result of development.
 COMPLETED

 - Assess condition of, and risk to, natural assets and determine beneficiaries of the services provided by the natural asset.
-COMPLETED
+IN PROGRESS

 - Determine the economic value of the municipal functions provided by the natural asset.
 TBC